marxanweb/general/documentation/docs_betatest.md

 # Beta Test Programme
-Welcome to the Marxan Web Beta Test Programme!
+Welcome to the Marxan Web Beta Test Programme.
 This page gives instructions for the Beta testers on where to go and what to do for the testing programme.
 Thanks for taking part.

 ## What to test
 Marxan Web is available as a hosted service (i.e. where no software installation is required - only a browser is needed) and as a downloadable installation for a local computer.
 Both of these have exactly the same set of features.
 We would like to test both of these.
 Please follow the instructions below for either system.
 Full documentation is given [here](/docs_overview.md).